haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/fd-applet.md

 #### Enumerator

 - Enumerates modules/subcategories (e.g. tilting modules, semibricks).
 Show distribution with "Show Distribution" button.
-- Show AR quiver; if a module/subcategory is selected, it is colored.
+- When the AR quiver is diaplayed, if a module/subcategory is selected, it is colored.
 Highlight Ext-projectives/injectives in the chosen subcategory.

 (Only Works for representation-finite special biserial algebras.)

 #### Quivers

 - Displays quivers related to algebra (e.g. τ-tilting quiver, Hasse quivers of various subcategories).
-- If AR quiver is shown, then the selected module/subcategory in the right quiver is colored in the AR quiver.
+- When the AR quiver is diaplayed, the selected module/subcategory in the quiver is colored in the AR quiver.

 (Only Works for representation-finite special biserial algebras.)